Along Came a Duke Cover Art

 ISBN-10: 0062089064

-A lesson, Tabitha Timmons, a penniless spinster, has never needed to heed.
-That is, until she is left a vast fortune payable only upon her marriage to the very respectable Mr. Barkworth—a match that offers little chance of discovering exactly what her aunt means by “untoward attentions.”
+As a penniless spinster, Tabitha Timmons has never worried much about the attentions of handsome rakes, not even when she is left a vast fortune payable only upon her marriage to the very respectable Mr. Barkworth—a match that offers little chance of discovering what the scandalous attentions of a charming man might entail.

 Chapter 1